Everest Three High Passes Trek

 • Accommodation:2/3 star hotel

-Free day for final trekking preparation and sightseeing
+Free day for final trekking preparation.

 • Max.
 Altitude:2610m/8563ft.